CODATA-RDA-DataScienceSchools/Materials/docs/DataTrieste2024/CI/01-Colab-Intro.md

 and TPUs, regardless of the power of your machine.

 During this exercise we will get familiarised with the Colab platform.
-We will also review our Python knowledge to perform a linear regression, a decision tree, and a gradient-boosted tree.
+We will also review our Python knowledge to perform a linear regression along with a decision tree and gradient-boosted tree analysis.

 ## Log Onto Google Colab
 * Point your browser at the [Google Colab](https://colab.research.google.com/)